-- 1. Rubin, R. (2020).
-Foundations of Library and Information Science (5th ed.).
+- 1. Rubin, R. (2016).
+Foundations of Library and Information Science (4th ed.).
 New York: Neal-Schuman Publishers. - 2.
-Hollister, C. (2014).
-Handbook of Academic Writing for Librarians (revised edition).
-Chicago: American Library Association/Association of College and Research Libraries. (http://www.alastore.ala.org/detail.aspx?ID=11209) It is strongly urged that you obtain a copy of this book if you do not have extensive academic writing and publishing experience. - 3.
-Publication Manual of the American Psychological Association [APA Style Manual], 7th ed.
-(2019). - 4.
-LiveText online assessment system required in order to maintain Student Learning Outcome Assessment (SLOA) records for ALA MLIS Program Accreditation. - 5.
+LiveText online assessment system required in order to maintain Student Learning Outcome Assessment (SLOA) records for ALA MLIS Program Accreditation. - 3.
 Weekly readings from the LIS professional and academic literature as indicated in each module.
-Articles will be available via GALILEO Scholar, the Odum Library's e-journals collection or on Odum Library course reserve, or links will be provided in the course website.
+Articles will be available via GALILEO Scholar, the Odum Library's e- journals collection or on Odum Library course reserve, or links will be provided in the course website.